leolanese/Angular-Forms-Strategies/README.md

 ```

 ## Key characteristics:
-✅- Uses Angular's new signal() API for state management
+✅ Uses Angular's new signal() API for state management<br>
-✅- More modern approach to state management
+✅ More modern approach to state management<br>
-✅- Better performance through fine-grained reactivity
+✅ Better performance through fine-grained reactivity<br>
-✅- Simpler than reactive forms but more powerful than template-driven
+✅ Simpler than reactive forms but more powerful than template-driven<br>
-✅- Changes are tracked through signals instead of change detection
+✅ Changes are tracked through signals instead of change detection<br>
-✅- Good balance between simplicity and control
+✅ Good balance between simplicity and control<br>
-✅- Used `updateOn` for better Performance & UX
+✅ Used `updateOn` for better Performance & UX<br>

 ---